When it comes to ecommerce statistics, there’s one common theme: The amount of money being spent online is increasing every year.

-Earth Day isn’t just for taking out the recycling or powering down for an hour before binge-watching Planet Earth.
-April 22nd is an opportunity for environmentally-minded people and retailers to think about their impact on the planet and brainstorm paths for a more eco-friendly lifestyle or business model.
+Earth Day isn’t just about taking out the recycling or powering down for an hour before binge-watching Planet Earth.
+April 22nd is an opportunity for environmentally-minded people and retailers to think about their impact on the planet and brainstorm ideas for a more eco-friendly lifestyle or business model.

 Even if you don’t trade in solar-powered lamps, organic cleaning supplies, or reusable wax food wrap, you can still use Earth Day to showcase what your business is doing to tread lighter on the planet.

 More and more consumers are saying that sustainability is something they consider when shopping.
 Over 65% of consumers are willing to spend more on products from businesses that are committed to environmental and social causes.
 This is an opportunity to attract new, like-minded, and potentially lifelong customers.

 Mother’s Day (May 12 in North America, March 31 in the UK)

 Mother’s Day is dedicated to showing our moms how much we appreciate them and their selfless acts of love, from hemming our curtains to baking our favourite blueberry muffins, and everything in between.